VincenzoMarcovecchio/portfolio-v2/content/2021-07-17-i-scraped-the-indeed-job-list-here-is-how-i-did-it.md

   - express
 ---

-I wanted to scrape indeed for all job queries related to my area, but let me tell you it wasn't really an easy thing do, in the end I came up with a decent solution that I still would consider just a first step.
-I say decent because what I did was trowing a bunch of html code through the dangerouslySetInnerHTML API and that was it.
+I wanted to scrape indeed for all job queries related to my area, but let me tell you, scraping is a dirty job, in the end I came up with a decent solution that I still would consider just a first step.
+What I did was trowing a bunch of html code through the dangerouslySetInnerHTML API and that was it.
 You will see what I'm talking about

 Basically I installed puppeteer on a heroku server and let node.js (express) do the work for me, I was than able to fetch the data from my gatsby front-end as you normally would with any REST API